 Glasgow’s Stephen Maguire top scored with 74 in a 4-2 win over Fegral O’Brien while Chris Wakelin edged out Ali Carter 4-3, winning a tense 43-minute deciding frame by clearing from the final red.

 Coral Northern Ireland Open champion Mark King lost 4-1 to Sean O’Sullivan, whose top break was 87.

-Here is Ronnie’s match:
+Here is Ronnie’s match, with the preview: